 Notes: Estimates and sample sizes have been rounded to preserve confidentiality.
-The sample consists of females in the 1981 birth cohort in all states, as measured by the Census Numident.
-Race is measured using the Census BestRace files.
+The sample consists of females in the Census Numident born in 1981 in any state.
+Race and ethnicity are measured using the Census BestRace files.
 Individuals are linked to the CJARS family crosswalk to measure fertility and age of first birth, defined as identifying a biological child and determining age at birth based on the year of birth of the child.
 All results were approved for release by the U.S. Census Bureau, Data Management System number P-7500378 and approval number CBDRB-FY22-ERD002-009.
-These estimates can be compared to national public statistics on fertility.
-For Panel A, 2016 National Center for Health Statistics for age at first birth in 2000: overall 24.9, White 25.9, Black 22.3, Hispanic-Mexican 22.2 and Central/South American 24.8, Asian 27.8, and American Indian/Alaska Native 21.6 (Mathews and Hamilton, 2016).
-For Panel B, National Vital Statistics 2017 report birth rates: overall 1.766, White 1.666, Black 1.825, and Hispanic 2.01 (Mathews and Hamilton, 2019).
+These estimates can be compared to publicly available national statistics on fertility.
+For Panel A, the National Center for Health Statistics reports the following ages at first birth in 2000: overall 24.9, White 25.9, Black 22.3, Mexican 22.2, Central/South American 24.8, Asian 27.8, and American Indian/Alaska Native 21.6 (Mathews and Hamilton, 2016).
+For Panel B, the 2017 National Vital Statistics reports total birth rates: overall 1.77, White 1.67, Black 1.83, and Hispanic 2.01 (Mathews and Hamilton, 2019).